-To make matters worse—thanks to inflation—the amount of goods and services $1 can purchase tends to decline over time.
-While we do not know what inflation growth or tuition costs will be in the future, we can reasonably count on both costs to increase over the long-term.
+To make matters worse—due to inflation—the amount of goods and services $1 can purchase tends to decline over time.
+While we do not know exact figures for inflation growth or tuition costs over time, we can reasonably count on both costs to increase over the long-term.
 So what can parents do to prepare?
 How can parents put themselves in the best position to combat these financial headwinds going forward?
 It all starts with a plan.

 Step 1: Do Your Homework